Hollywood Subway: 1920s–1950s

-1960s – present
+1960s–present

 In the 1960s, the city briefly conscripted the Subway for impounded automobiles, and later as a makeshift disaster shelter.
 In the mid-1960s the middle portion of the tunnel was blocked off by the foundation of one of the skyscrapers on Bunker Hill, creating two separated sections of the original tunnel.
 Later, in 1974 a piling of the Bonaventure Hotel was driven through the middle portion of the tunnel.
 Even after the change, the tunnels sections remained a popular location for film and television shoots.

 Over the next 35 years, few changes were made to the tunnel, electric substation, or train yard property, and the neglected property became a popular venue for graffiti.

-In 2002, the land used for the substation and train yard was sold to West Los Angeles-based Meta Housing Corporation, who agreed to clean and preserve the substation building and the tunnel portal.
+In 2002, the land used for the substation and train yard was sold to West Los Angeles-based Meta Housing Corporation, which agreed to clean and preserve the substation building and the tunnel portal.
 On the old train yard property Meta built the Belmont Station Apartments, which blocks the tunnel portal.
 The portal was sealed and painted with a mural of a Red Car by artist Tait Roelofs, which glows in the dark.
 The substation building and the portal arch were integrated into a park for the building's residents.

 In 2007, the Subway Terminal Building was renovated into Metro 417, a luxury apartment building.
 The developers restored the building's natural stone exterior and removed the drop ceiling from the ornate lobbies.
 The underground station area remains, but access to what remains of the tunnel is blocked by a wall, and a corner of the old terminal area is separated from the Pershing Square station by a wall.